A still life from the Dutch Golden Age

 Herbert Sonnenfeld, view of the main building of the Jewish Hospital in Berlin, 2 Iranische Straße, around 1935; Jüdisches Museum Berlin, inv. no. FOT 88/500/267/013, purchased with funds from the Stiftung Deutsche Klassenlotterie (German Lottery Foundation), Berlin

-In 1943 Josef Block received a deportation order.
-Gertrud Lessow described the situation: „He was very ill and bedridden and so by intervening directly [with the authorities] I was able to spare him from deportation.
+In 1943 Josef Block receives a deportation order.
+Gertrud Lessow describes the situation: „He was very ill and bedridden and so by intervening directly [with the authorities] I was able to spare him from deportation.
 However, he had to vacate his apartment and move into a ‘Jew house’ [Judenhaus, collective accommodation assigned to Jews].”

-Block’s final address was the Jewish Hospital, which the National Socialists had turned into a ‘Jew house’ and an assembly camp for Jews who were to be deported from Berlin.
-Even under these circumstances Josef Block was very productive.
-He began work on a portrait of a Jewish physician.
-However, he never completed it.
-The painter died on December 20, 1943.
-The urn with his ashes was interred in the Jewish cemetery at Berlin-Weißensee. dies on 20 December 1943 and the urn containing his ashes is buried in the Jewish cemetery in Berlin-Weißensee.
+Block’s final address is the Jewish Hospital, which the National Socialists had turned into a ‘Jew house’ and an assembly camp for Jews who were to be deported from Berlin.
+Even under these circumstances Josef Block is very productive.
+He begins work on a portrait of a Jewish physician.
+However, it is not completed.
+The painter dies on December 20, 1943.
+The urn with his ashes are interred in the Jewish cemetery at Berlin-Weißensee. dies on 20 December 1943 and the urn containing his ashes is buried in the Jewish cemetery in Berlin-Weißensee.

-Josef Block's house in Derfflingerstraße was destroyed by fire after the end of the war.
-Not only parts of Block's art collection burned, but also most of his own work.
+Josef Block's house in Derfflingerstraße is destroyed by fire after the end of the war.
+Not only do parts of Block's art collection burn, but also the majority of his own work.

 Restitution to Josef Block’s grandson